Amlexanox

 How Does it Work?

-The therapeutic efficacy of Amlexanox stems from its unique mechanism of action, which involves modulating the inflammatory response.
-Amlexanox inhibits the synthesis and release of inflammatory mediators, primarily leukotrienes and prostaglandins, by interfering with the activity of enzymes such as 5-lipoxygenase and cyclooxygenase.
-These mediators play crucial roles in initiating and perpetuating inflammation, pain, and swelling associated with conditions like aphthous ulcers.
+The therapeutic effect of Amlexanox stems from its unique mechanism of action, which involves modulating the inflammatory response.
+At a cellular level, Amlexanox works by inhibiting the production and release of inflammatory mediators.
+Specifically, it targets the activity of certain enzymes and pathways involved in inflammation.

 Medical Uses